quicwg/base-drafts/draft-ietf-quic-tls.md

 ## ClientHello Size

-QUIC requires that the initial handshake packet from a client fit within a single packet of 1280 octets.
+QUIC requires that the initial handshake packet from a client fit within a single packet of at least 1280 octets.
 With framing and packet overheads this value could be reduced.

 A TLS ClientHello can fit within this limit with ample space remaining.
 However, there are several variables that could cause this limit to be exceeded.